fgnt/paderwasn/README.md

 [2] Gburrek, T., Schmalenstroeer, J., Haeb-Umbach, R.: Iterative Geometry Calibration from Distance Estimates for Wireless Acoustic Sensor Networks.
 In:
 Accepted for Proc.
-IEEEInternational Conference on Acoustics, Speech and Signal Processing(ICASSP) (2021). arXiv:2012.06142
+IEEE International Conference on Acoustics, Speech and Signal Processing(ICASSP) (2021). arXiv:2012.06142

+[3] Gburrek, T., Schmalenstroeer, J., Haeb-Umbach, R.: On Synchronization of Wireless Acoustic Sensor Networks in the Presence of Time-Varying Sampling Rate Offsets and Speaker Changes.
+In: Submitted to IEEE International Conference on Acoustics, Speech and Signal Processing(ICASSP) (2022)